 Recent additions to C O R E's library include Reich's Function in Portuguese and Italian and a copy of Wilhelm Reich: Una Formidabile Avventura Scientifica a Umana edited by Luigi De Marchi and Vincenzo Valenzi with large contributions by our friends and colleagues, Roberto Maglione and James DeMeo.
 While the UK produces works like Turner's dreadful Orgasmatron book, Italy and other countries produce thoughtful, informed volumes on Reich and orgonomy.
 We have also acquired a copy of The Bion Experiments in Italian - Esperimenti bionici sull'origine della vita.

 C O R E's library of literature on orgonomy and related subjects is an absolute treasure trove of information and rare publications.
-That's not me, Peter Jones, speaking, but the words of most of the visitors to C O R E, who have browsed through the shelves and noticed the incredible riches of this small collection.
+That's not me, Peter Jones, speaking, but the words of most of the visitors to C O R E, who have browsed through the shelves and noticed the incredible riches of this small collection, which totals about 2,000 volumes.
 Apart from almost all of Reich's publications, this collection includes many books on closely related topics, such as the anthropology of the few remaining self-regulated cultures that have been documented before they were swept away by the march of industrialism, (the Trobrianders, the Muria, and the Yequana, if you want to know); on self-regulated and libertarian education, dissident science, little known predecessors to Reich in the field of research into the origin of life, vitalism, and authoritarianism, fascism, and communism.